espocrm/documentation/docs/administration/oidc.md

 * User creation.
 Optional.
 * Team mapping.
 Espo teams against groups/teams/roles of the identity provider.
 * User profile and user teams sync.
 Optional, on every login.
-* Ability to choose a claim that will be used for a username.
+* The ability to choose a claim that will be used for a username.
-* Fallback login.
-Only for admins or for regular users.
+* Fallback login method.
+The ability to use the default Espo method.
+Can be enabled for admins or for both regular users and admins.
-* For admins OIDC can be disabled, so that only the fallback method  allowed.
+* For admins, the OIDC method can be disabled, so that only the fallback method is allowed.
 * Logout redirect.
 To clear an identity provider session when a user is logging out from Espo.
 * Backchannel logout.
 The ability to forcibly log out a user from Espo. `api/v1/backchannelLogout` endpoint.